Skip to product information

 Double dorje

-It is said that a vast crossed dorje underlies Mount Meru, the esoteric mountain in Hindu and Buddhist cosmology that is considered to be the centre of all universes.
-Thus the double dorje supports the entire physical universe.
-Also a double dorje is often depicted as the central hub of intricate mandala representations, such as in thangka’s, where it forms the immoveable support or foundation of the mandala palace.
+Being a symbol of indestructability, a double dorje is often depicted as the central hub of intricate mandala representations, such as in thangka’s, where it forms the immoveable support or foundation of the mandala palace.
+Also the symbol is often found on for example depictions and statues of buddhist deities, ritual attributes, amulets, furniture and fabrics

 This double dorje is made of bronze, weighs 194 grams and has a diameter of approximately 10,5 centimeters.